 Q: Will all the facilities at my hotel be available like normal?
 Will the bars and restaurants and spa be open?A: Yes.
 Generally most of expected services and facilities will be available.
 You can check with your hotel for details.
 Expanded health protocols will be in place for the safety and health of both you and the hotel employees, but you will be able to enjoy your hotel in the way you would expect.

 Q: Won't it be crowded at my hotel?
 I'm worried about social distancing.A: No. Hotels will be opening only to partial capacity in order to preserve social distancing, and by nature most hotels in Mazatlan are relatively small and most of the area is quite spread out.

 Q: Are you open?A: Yes.
-We are working remotely and ready to serve you 7 days a week from 7:00 AM to 7:00 PM (MDT) with any questions you have.
-We are accepting bookings for all our activities for travel all dates.
+We are open and ready to serve you 7 days a week from 8:00 AM to 7:00 PM (EST) with any questions you have.
+We are accepting bookings for all our activities as normal.

 Q: Will all your tours and activities be running when I arrive?A: Yes.
-All tours and activities have resumed including fishing and water activities.
-However due to reduced volume, we strongly recommend to book well in advance of your tour date because if there are already bookings, then we can know there will be enough people to run that tour.
+All our tours and activities are open and running as normal, including, watersports, adventure tours, and many more.
+However, due to reduced volume, we strongly recommend to book well in advance of your tour date to make sure the adventure you want isn't sold out before you book.

 If everyone waits until the last minute, then it may be difficult for the tour operators to run some tours just because they didn't prepare staff and equipment since they thought they didn't have bookings that day.

 Some tours that normally operate on a shared basis may be offered only on a private basis if demand isn't there, but most likely everything will be available, we just ask that you be flexible and patient in consideration of the situation.